shakked/Command-for-Instagram/Analytics Pro.md

 ##Searching
 [Searching Screencast](https://youtu.be/4yp_YWUqtPU?t=21m28s)

 The searching feature lets you look up public Instagram accounts and see analytics on their posts.
-In the past, it was possible to see private accounts and informaiton about their followers as well.
+In the past, it was possible to see private accounts and information about their followers as well.
 On June 1st, 2016, Instagram revised their API so this is no longer possible.
 However, the searching feature still provides great functionality:
 * View all of the following information about a user's posts:
   * When to Post (the user's personalized best time to post)
   * Graphs of their posts over time (Likes/Comments per day, week, month, year)